Are you looking for a strong and versatile adhesive to help get things done?

-Many people use products like glue and duct tape every day to provide solutions where other products fall short.
-These tried and true adhesives function across a multitude of industries.
+Many people use products like glue and duct tape daily to provide solutions where other products fall short.
+However, when looking at strength and versatility, adhesive foam tapes help people with bonding, gasketing, sealing, and industrial uses.

 Think of foam tape as a piece of foam with double-sided adhesive.
 It's best used when people want to pair the flexibility of foam with the security of adhesive backing.